 - A clean and simple interface that provides a snapshot of all of the most important data a trader needs.

 - All charts, indicators and instruments are presented in a way that makes Capital.com easy to understand and use.

 What is Capital.com and how does it work?

-In a nutshell, Capital.com is an online interface where traders and investors can go to discover the current prices of thousands of different, tradable products and, by placing orders or executing at market price, buy and sell them.
+In a nutshell, Capital.com is an online interface where traders and investors can go to discover the current prices of thousands of different, tradable products and, by placing orders or executing at market price, trade them.
 It works by presenting large amounts of aggregated data to the viewer in a way that makes it easy to understand, navigate and use.
 Traders can analyse prices, look at the top risers and fallers, see which products are the most volatile and use a wide range of indicators to make buying and selling decisions in the hope of making a profit.